Infinite scrolling in Blazor

 #Infinite scrolling implementation

-The idea is to have an invisible element after the display element.
-When this element enters into the viewport, it means you need to load new items.
-You can be notified when the element enters into the viewport using the IntersectionObserver
+The approach uses an invisible sentinel element placed after the last displayed item.
+When this element enters the viewport, new items are loaded.
+You can detect this using the IntersectionObserver API.

 export function initialize(lastItemIndicator, componentInstance) {